keyin95/Python-ML-Practice/README.md

-# Stacy-DZ
+# Coding Practice
-Progress to a data scientist
+Progress to be a data scientist
 - SQL practice
 - python practice
 - data visualization